reset4ll/LSPconfig-cloneovim/User-contributed-tips.md

 The [SchemaStore](https://github.com/SchemaStore/schemastore) project provides a large collection of [JSON schema](https://json-schema.org/) definitions for many common JSON file types.
 The [SchemaStore.nvim](https://github.com/b0o/schemastore.nvim) plugin provides access to the SchemaStore catalog as a Lua library that can be used to configure jsonls.

-To use the entire SchemaStore catalog with jsonls:
+To use the entire SchemaStore catalog with jsonls, install the [SchemaStore.nvim](https://github.com/b0o/schemastore.nvim) plugin, then update your lspconfig jsonls settings:

 ```lua
 require'lspconfig'.jsonls.setup {